mckennapsean/dissertation/content/02-background.md

 narrow the choice of potential artifacts going forward.
-This gap stems from a lack of emphasis on evaluative methods in existing visualization design process models, but there exist a plethora of design methods that get utilized in real-world projects and that could be taught to novices.
+This gap stems from a lack of emphasis on evaluative methods in existing visualization design process models, but there exist a plethora of design methods that get utilized in real-world projects and that could be taught to visualization designers.